 Online filing and payment of the TGAP is mandatory.
-For 2018 activities, declarations can be made from the 23 of april to the 31 of may.

 Therefore, you must have access to the TGAP and Télépaiement online services on the website pro.douane.gouv.fr.